Brain Injury from a Car Accident

 When you sustain these injuries, there are many rights and benefits to which you are entitled, especially if you were in a motor vehicle collision.
 The most important benefit is the no-fault allowable medical expense benefit, which includes not only payment for the hospital bills and the doctor bills but also the cost of comprehensive rehabilitation, in-home attendant care rendered by family, friends, and/or commercial agencies.
 You and your loved ones should know that there are vast number of organizations and resources dedicated to helping you on your path to recovery from a traumatic brain injury.

-With offices in Lansing and Grand Rapids, our personal injury lawyers have worked with clients who experienced trauma to the brain from auto accidents throughout Michigan.
+With multiple offices, our Lansing personal injury attorneys and Grand Rapids personal injury lawyers have worked with clients who experienced trauma to the brain from auto accidents throughout Michigan.
 This experience allows us to share a number of tips and best practices with you, so you may be in the best position to recover from your injuries.

 If I’ve been involved in an auto accident in Michigan and think I might have a traumatic brain injury, what should I do?